-Preeclampsia is a pregnancy complication characterized primarily by high blood pressure , edema,and protein spillage in the urine-- occurring frequently after the 20th week of pregnancy or after giving birth.
+Preeclampsia is a kind of high blood pressure some women get after the 20th week of pregnancy or after giving birth.

 Most pregnant women with preeclampsia have healthy babies.
-But if not treated, it can cause serious problems, like premature birth and even death.
+But if not treated, it can cause serious problems, like preterm birth and even death.

 If you’re at risk for preeclampsia, your provider may want you take low-dose aspirin to help prevent it.